Draft World Splitter Settings

 Draft World Splitter Settings currently interacts with:

-- Future Ingestion tab or ingestion setup code, which can read the draft settings once an HTTP or UI surface exists.
+• Future Ingestion tab or ingestion setup code, which can read and update the draft settings through backend-owned draft state.

 It must stay separate from Global App Storage and Committed World Index Storage.
-Draft settings may inform a future commit flow, but this system does not write committed-world records or app database state.
+Draft settings may inform a future commit flow, but this system does not write committed-world records, committed splitter settings, or app database state.

 Current Edge Cases